DefectDojo/django-DefectDojo/docs/content/en/usage/features.md

 DefectDojo's reports can be generated in HTML and AsciiDoc.

+### Report style

+The default CSS report style is defined in the dojo/static/css/report_base.css file.
+To use a custom CSS report style, add the .css file to the dojo/static/css/ folder and update the value in the System Settings -> "Default report template style" field

 ## Metrics

 DefectDojo provides a number of metrics visualization in order to help